LETTER: Vote for unity, respect, compromise

 The majority of American voters are centrists; centrist Republicans or centrist Democrats, people who work with each other for the betterment of America.
 Sometimes they support the Democratic ideal, sometimes Republican, but they all support working together to find peaceful compromise.

-Division sews discontent, while peaceful compromise solves problems.
-I hope when you vote this fall that you will vote for unity, respect, compromise, and working together.
+Division sows discontent, while peaceful compromise solves problems.
+I hope when you vote this fall that you will vote for unity, respect, compromise and working together.
 These are the principles this country was built on and we are the people who hold these principles together.

 Peg Schickedanz, Bloomington